seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

   }
 }
 ```
 In the create function, we add the alien like we would any sprite.
 But because it's a spritesheet with frames, we can add an animation to it, which we'll name "wiggle."
-Then we tell the game to play "wiggle" at ten frames per second, and the "true" is for whether it should loop/repeat.
+Then we tell the game to play "wiggle" at ten frames per second, and the "true" is for whether it should loop.

+When would you want to loop or not?
+Here's an example.
+You have a character.
+She has a running animation.
+You'd want that to loop/repeat as long as she was running.
+She also has a dying animation.
+You'd only want her to go through the dying animation once, and not die over and over repetitively... right?

 Let's open the index.html for the folder, make sure it's the active document, and click play in Cloud9, then load it up.
 Everyone do this.
 What do you see?

 Now, let's look at our alien.
 We're not moving it, but we are playing its animation frames, so it's "legs" are moving.
 But they only move in one direction, from left to right, and then reset.
-Maybe that's a little hard to notice, so let's change 10 to 5 so slow it down by half, and reload.
+Maybe that's a little hard to notice, so let's change the frame rate from 10 to 5, and reload.

 How can we make it go back and forth?
 Well, you remember those five frames?
-They each got a number as they were imported.
+They each got assigned a number as they were imported.
 And because computers start counting at 0, their numbers are 0 - 4.

 When we add that named animation, we can specify which frames it includes.
 So let's change that line, where we define "wiggle."